Teplice

 Teplice (/cs/, until 1948 Teplice-Šanov; Teplitz, Teplitz-Schönau) is a city in the Ústí nad Labem Region of the Czech Republic.
 It has about 51,000 inhabitants.
 It is the most populous Czech spa town, followed by Karlovy Vary.

+Teplice was first documented in 1154, when the oldest Czech spa was founded.
 The historic city centre is well preserved and is protected as an urban monument zone.
+The main landmark of the city is the Teplice Castle.

 Administrative division

 Teplice consists of seven municipal parts (in brackets population according to the 2021 census):